-Please visit the Current Students page for information on getting to the UVic campus.
+Please visit the Info for Students page for information on getting to the UVic campus.

 We are not at liberty to divulge the contact information for our instructors without their prior approval.
 But you can contact the program area offering your course, explain your wishes and someone will contact your instructor and ask them to get in touch with you.